 There are three primary types of partnerships:

-This is the most common type of partnership, in which co-owners are personally liable for the business’s debts and obligations.
+A general partnership is the most common type of partnership, in which co-owners are personally liable for the business’s debts and obligations.
 For example, if a client gets injured on business property, they can lay claim to the business assets and the owners’ personal assets as payment for their injuries.

-This is a special type of partnership typically reserved for law firms, doctor’s offices, accounting firms, and other professional service businesses.
+A limited liability partnership is a special type of partnership typically reserved for law firms, doctor’s offices, accounting firms, and other professional service businesses.
 Co-owners in an LLP are not personally responsible for the business’s debts.

 The key difference among these three types of partnerships is the extent of personal liability for business debts.
 In a general partnership, co-owners are personally responsible for business debts.
 In an LP or LLP, co-owners are shielded from personal liability.